-No, using the free companion SimpleTransfer Desktop is completely optional.
+No, using the free companion Desktop app is optional.

-Note that the Desktop app is currently available for Windows and macOS.
+Simple Transfer Desktop app is currently available only for Windows and macOS.
 Linux is not supported yet, however you can use the web browser method instead.

-HEIC is the file extension for new photo format introduced in iOS 11.0 to reduce file size and is used almost on all new iPhone and iPad devices.
+HEIC is the file extension for photo format introduced in iOS 11.0 to reduce file size and is used almost on all iPhone and iPad devices.
 HEIF and HEVC files are supported by default on newer version of macOS but not on Windows and older versions of macOS.
 Simple Transfer allows you to convert HEIC file to JPG in HEVC videos to Windows compatible format (H-264).

 This usually happens on Windows where it does not support playing the new High Efficiency video format (HEVC) recorded on iPhone.
-In this case, select H.264 for Video Format on the download page to save them as Windows compatible format (H.264).
+In this case, select MOV or MP4 for Video Format option on the download page to save them as Windows compatible format (H.264).